binary42/OpenDDS_SkeletonNodeCpp/README.md

 OpenDDS Application Skeleton for P2P (Peer-2-Peer) RTPS (Real Time Publish Subscribe) Distributed Frameworks.
 MIT License

 Developed and tested in Ubuntu 16.04.
 OpenDDS 3.13.
+(There is an issue with the build of 3.13)

 I am learning this as I go along.
 Please consult the OpenDDS manual for further information on utilizing DDS and QoS to best develop your applications: http://www.opendds.org/documentation.html